How Much Compensation For A Bus Accident Claim

 If you would like to make a bus accident claim, you must start within the personal injury claims time limit.
 The Limitation Act 1980 sets this as typically three years.
 It usually starts from the date you were injured due to bus driver negligence or negligence by another party.

-• If a person suffers injuries in a bus accident prior to their 18th birthday, they cannot represent themselves in a bus accident claim.
-A litigation friend could start their bus accident claim on their behalf at any point before they turn 18.
-However, should a bus accident claim not be started, the claimant will have three years after their 18th birthday to start a claim.
+• If a person suffers injuries in a bus accident prior to their 18th birthday, they cannot handle their own bus accident claim.
+A litigation friend could start the claim for them at any point before they turn 18.
+However, should a road accident claim not be started, the claimant will have three years after their 18th birthday to get the claim underway.

-• If a person lacks the mental capacity to start a bus accident claim, then the time limit is suspended indefinitely.
+• If a person is without the mental capacity needed to start a bus injury claim, then the limit is suspended indefinitely.
 Personal injury claims can be started on behalf of someone lacking the mental capacity by a litigation friend.
-Should they regain their capacity, and no bus accident claim has been started, they will have three years to start a claim.
+If they are able to regain their mental capacity, and no bus accident claim has been started, they get three years to submit their case.

 Bus Accident Claims – What Are The Causes Of Injuries?